edg96/edg96/README.md

 ### 👋 Hi there

 I'm Dragos, and welcome to my GitHub profile, where you can find a collection of projects and code snippets reflecting my journey in the world of programming.
-I'm a junior Python developer passionate about building software, mostly solutions that address real-world problems.
+I'm a Python enthusiast passionate about building software, mostly solutions that address real-world problems.

 ## 🚀 What I'm Working On